(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Neutering prevents over 90% of all prostate problems in the course of the dog's life.
 (Prostate cancer, however, is one exception.
 It can develop in BOTH neutered and intact male dogs).

 If you have an older intact male dog, and are concerned about his prostate health, read on...
 This page looks at how to use some natural canine prostate remedies to help treat dog prostate enlargement and inflammation.

-Some herbs are effective in treating prostate problems in dogs, for example:
+Some herbs are very effective in treating prostate problems in dogs.
+For example: